Office Ergonomic Evaluation Details

 Following a Level 2 evaluation, you will receive a personalized report that includes ergonomic risk evaluation scores.
 These scores help to quantify your exposure to risk factors across different body areas, providing a clear benchmark for improvement.

 These scores are a valuable tool for understanding your ergonomic profile and tracking progress as adjustments are made.
+These scores are utilized as leading metrics to identify high-risk areas and track the percentage of risk reduction achieved following the implementation of our ergonomic recommendations.

 Virtual/Remote Office Ergonomic Evaluation